Carreau/phd-dissertation/parts/cells.rst

     Maybe this should be before cytoskeleton.
 Here it is breaking the flow.
     Also you may ------ -- ti 12. when you introduce the cell

-Cells have a number of structures with different and specialised functions.
-The position and state of each of theses structure is of great importance for the cell to achieve its function.
+Inside the cytoplasm, cells have a number of structures with different and specialised functions which are called organelles.
+The position and state of organelles is of great importance for the cell to achieve its functions.
 Probably the most known organelle is the cell nucleus of eukariotic cells that contains the genetic material.
 Attached to the nucleus is the endoplasmic reticulum (also know as ER) which is the organelle responsible form translating RNA coming from the nucleus into functional proteins that will be delivered across the cell after maturation through vesicles.
 Theses vesicles are transported across the cell both by dyneins and kinesins — molecular motors — that walks along microtubules originating from the centriole part of the centrosome but also by myosin along actin filaments.
 All of those process consume energy as the form of ATP, generated from with the mitocondrion spread across the cytoplasm.
+A schematic of the cell with some organelles can be seen on :num:`Figure #albertcell`

 The positioning of organelle is crucial for the life of an organism.
 During meiotic division of cell, for example, it has been seen that the positioning of